ibm-cloud-docs/account/ts_accessing.md

 `Invalid login credentials provided.
 If you have an IBMid associated with your account, please log in here`

-* You switched to an IBMid, but you tried to log in through the [{{site.data.keyword.slportal}}](https://control.softlayer.com) using your previous username and password.
+* You switched to an IBMid, but you tried to log in through the [customer portal](https://control.softlayer.com) using your previous username and password.
 {: tsCauses}

-* You tried to log in through the [{{site.data.keyword.slportal}}](https://control.softlayer.com), but you entered your IBMid and password in the Username and Password fields.
+* You tried to log in through the [customer portal](https://control.softlayer.com), but you entered your IBMid and password in the Username and Password fields.

 Click **log in here** in the message, or go to the IBMid Account Login section and click **Log in with IBMid**.
 {: tsResolve}